WASHINGTON (AP) — The Latest on President Donald Trump and the mass shootings in Texas and Ohio (all times local):

 President Donald Trump is calling the recent mass shootings “evil attacks” that are crimes “against all humanity” and says unity must replace hatred in society.

-Trump gave a speech from the White House on Monday following weekend shootings in El Paso, Texas, and Dayton, Ohio, that left dozens of people dead.
+Trump gave a speech from the White House on Monday following weekend shootings in El Paso, Texas, and Dayton, Ohio, that left 29 people dead and dozens wounded.
 He called the shootings “barbaric slaughters.”

 Trump says “in one voice, our nation must condemn racism, bigotry and white supremacy.”